Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Experiments

 \subsection{Implementation Details}

-3D scans were demodulated and decoded using the 1D orthogonal inverse Fourier transform along the readout direction, resulting in a hybrid k-space of dimensions $x \times k_y \times k_z$.
-2D $k_y \times k_z$ slices were reconstructed by using the baseline approaches and our method.
+All DL approaches were trained end-to-end using the U-Net architecture implemented in the fastMRI challenge \cite{muckley2020state, ronneberger2015u}. \RV{To characterize whether different methods were model dependent, supervised, SSDU, and Noise2Recon methods were also trained using a proximal gradient descent (PGD) unrolled architecture.
+For unsupervised experiments, models were also trained with unrolled architecture. \cref{app:hyperparameters} provides architecture and hyperparameter details.}

-All deep-learning approaches were trained end-to-end using the U-Net architecture implemented in the fastMRI challenge \cite{muckley2020state, ronneberger2015u} and the complex-$\ell_1$ objective (see Appendix \ref{app:implementation-architecture} for architecture details).
 Models were trained on zero-filled, SENSE-reconstructed complex images generated using the estimated sensitivity maps described in \S\ref{sec:dataset}.
-Complex images were represented with two-channels, which corresponded to the real and imaginary components, respectively.
+Complex images were represented with two-channels corresponding to the real and imaginary components.
 Inputs were normalized by the 95\textsuperscript{th}-percentile of the image magnitude.
-To preserve the magnitude distribution during metric computation at inference, outputs of the model were scaled by the normalizing constant.
+To preserve the magnitude distribution during metric computation at inference, outputs of the model were scaled by the normalizing constant. \RV{All experiments were performed with the PyTorch library \cite{paszke2019pytorch}}.